catamphetamine/imageboard/docs/engines/lynxchan.md

 ### Renew block bypass

 Allows the user to renew their "block bypass".
+"Renew" means "receive a new one".

-"Bypasses longer than 372 characters" (presumably, that's the total character count posted using a "bypass") require "validation", see ["Validate block bypass"](#validate-block-bypass).
+Random note: "Bypasses longer than 372 characters" (presumably, that's the total character count posted using a "bypass") require "validation", see ["Validate block bypass"](#validate-block-bypass).

+First request a new CAPTCHA using "Get CAPTCHA" API.

-`POST` to `/renewBypass.js?json=1`
+Then `POST` to `/renewBypass.js?json=1`

 Parameters: